rd16395p/BASEHackthon/README.md

 plotdata.ipynb - Juypter Notebook that visualizes prepared data
 predictionmodel.py - Python file that creates a linear regression for prediction, using tensorflow
 index.html - Map of training locations where people can learn new skills for the careers found in the dataset

+## Future Work

+The app could be expanded to be a full web-app, with a Javascript Front-end, and a mongo backend.